^

 Prevention

-Burns with alkali can lead to deep necrosis of tissues, so the best prevention of this type of traumatic effect is caution in handling chemicals both at work and at home.
-When dealing with alkalis, you need to wear closed clothing, protect your hands with rubber gloves, and your eyes - with special protective goggles.
+An alkali burn can lead to deep tissue necrosis, so the best prevention of this type of traumatic impact is caution when handling chemicals both at work and at home.
+When dealing with alkalis, you need to wear closed clothing, protect your hands with rubber gloves, and your eyes with special protective glasses.

 Forecast

-The prognosis of a burn depends on the degree of its severity.
-A minor superficial burn of alkali, as a rule, heals fairly quickly with the help of appropriate treatment.
-More serious burns require long treatment and leave on the body disfiguring scars, damage the muscle tissue, can limit the mobility of joints in the burn zone.
+The prognosis of a burn depends on its severity.
+Minor superficial alkali burns usually heal fairly quickly with appropriate treatment.
+More serious burns require long-term treatment and leave disfiguring scars on the body, damage muscle tissue, and may limit the mobility of joints in the burn area.

 You are reporting a typo in the following text: